asmotor/asmotor/doc/Linker.md

 The Commodore 128 Function ROM is a binary format that can be burned onto an EPROM and placed internally in the C128 (or externally on a cartridge).
 The images must start with a particular header.
 XLink doesn't produce this header automatically.

 The first object's first section must contain this header.
-Alternatively it's possible to specify a load address for a section and placed it at the right address.
+Alternatively it's possible to specify a load address for a section and place it at the right address.

 ### Output file format format